webboty/Dexter-Wiki/read-from-robot.md

 This has an internal debug function which reads and prints to the local console values from the [FPGA](Gateware) memory mapped IO.
 In that case, the first parameter is the address and the second the length.
 For example, `r 0 10` will display, on the stdout console (not returned via the socket), the first 10 memory values which list the types of the I/O data passed in the higher addresses.
 Each value encodes the width and the type of each interface.
 The number of interfaces is the second highest byte in the first memory address plus 1, but it will be obvious by the number of non-zero values returned.

 Note, Starting [20190816](https://github.com/HaddingtonDynamics/Dexter/commit/ce61cf652dc591dab8ba1096834206f7c551ce72), the interface count in the .bit file is checked, and if it does not match the INPUT_OFFSET in DexRun.c, a "fake" RAM array will be created and referenced instead of the FPGA's mapped memory to keep any commands from writing to the wrong places and causing damage.
 The firmware will continue to run and can be used to update the files via [write-to-robot](write-to-robot).

+### Notes

+The reason why we need a block number is because we have a very small returned packet.
+We limit the packet size because it gives us the fastest possible status return.
+If you increase the size of the return data (It's said you can do 65K bytes technically, but and MTU of 1600 is usually the limit, and 480 is sometimes the limit) but... when you go over 240, the data gets broken up into multiple packets.
+And then you loose speed.
+We wanted the absolute fastest possible response speed for tiny fast movements.